imogensole/technical-task/README.md

 * Total distance
 * Distance at speed zone 5
 * Top speed
+* Number of sprint events - classified as the number of times the athlete is travelling in speed zone 5 for more than 2 seconds
-* and time with the ball.
+* and time with the ball - classified as the time the athlete is less than 2m from the ball.

 The user can then choose to rank the players based on any of these four metrics.